 Our popular summer art camp sessions for K5 – 12 year old children are offered from 9 a.m. to 3:30 p.m. over a six to seven week period in June, July and August.
 Campers are instructed in a variety of visual and performing arts activities such as drawing, painting, printmaking, ceramics, pantomime, improvisation and musical theater.
 On the final day of each camp, an exhibition of work produced and a public performance is held for families and friends.
 Before and after care is available for parents needing extended hours.
 Camps fill up quickly and early registration is advised.
 Members receive advance notification and a discount on registration fees.
 Children must have completed Kindergarten before camp begins to attend.

-For our youngest artists, we offer Young at Art Camp over the course of one week during the summer.
-An extension of our Moms & Tots program for preschoolers and a parent, Young at Art Camp is offered in 5 unique mini-sessions in both the visual and performing arts.
+For our youngest artists (ages 2-5), we offer Young at Art Camp over the course of one week during the summer.
+An extension of our Moms & Tots (and Sometimes Pops!) program for preschoolers and a parent, Young at Art Camp is offered in 5 unique mini-sessions in both the visual and performing arts.

 Held the week prior to Christmas when many schools are closed for winter break, this camp offers half-day activities in visual and performing arts related to the holiday season.
-From Christmas stockings to menorahs, activities offered provide learning opportunities as well as understanding and appreciation for different cultures.
+From Christmas ornaments to gingerbread houses, activities offered provide learning opportunities as well as understanding and appreciation for different cultures.
 Students may sign up for one or more sessions.

 For 4 weeks during the summer, the Very Important Kid Camp provides visual and performing arts experiences for children living in and around the neighborhood of the Garcia Center.
 Children may also sign up for the afternoon reading camp, coordinated by the College of Education’s America Reads program.
-For more information, please call the Center at 361/825-3600 or download the latest VIK Camp brochure here.
+For more information, please call the Center at 361/825-3600 .
+To download the 2016 brochure, please click HERE.

 Volunteer opportunities for middle and high school students ages 14 – 18 are available.
 Teens can assist professional artists and arts instructors during camp sessions and serve as mentors to camp attendees.
 Letters of reference and/or verification of hours are provided for school community service hours credit.
 Experience in the arts and working with children is a plus, but not necessary as training will be provided.